Guvi-blog-logo

 Q2.
 What is the most used database management system?

 Ans.
 The most used database management system is Oracle.
-According to db-engine, with a score of 1247 in Feb 2023, Oracle stays at the top for years.
+According to db-engine, with a score of 1247 in Feb 2023, Oracle has stayed at the top for years.

 Q3.
 Which is the best database for web development?